 We are Australia’s national environment group.
-We are a quarter of a million people who speak out, show up and act for a more beautiful tomorrow – a world where forests, rivers, people and wildlife thrive.
+We are over 400,000 people who speak out, show up and act for a more beautiful tomorrow – a world where forests, rivers, people and wildlife thrive.

 A handful of people formed the Australian Conservation Foundation 50 years ago when oil drilling and mining first threatened the Great Barrier Reef.
 Since then, the ACF community has protected the places Australians love – like the reef, the Kimberley, the Daintree, Kakadu and Fraser Island.
 Today, we continue to protect the reef as well as our Great Dividing Range, our rivers, forests and the beautiful north.